What is meischol and why is it called that?

 Plaice is an oval-shaped flatfish that is caught year-round in the North Sea and elsewhere.
 It is one of the most important fish species for Dutch fisheries.
 Dutch fishermen in the North Sea hold one-third of the European catch quota for this species.
 Plaice live on the sea floor and eat mollusks and worms.
 Razors and ragworms are live foods for plaice that are good for thickness and flavor.
 These species live in the soil, just like plaice.
 But what distinguishes May plaice from regular plaice?

-You can recognize North Sea plaice by its brown skin with characteristic Orange dots.
+You can see the North Sea plaice recognized by its brown skin with characteristic Orange dots.

 In the winter months, plaice are lean because the fish use all their energy to make eggs.
 Starting in May, the fish begins to become meatier again and the flavor is at its best then.
 This phenomenon is called Meischol.
 Stichting Visserijdagen Urk auctions the first box of mayola every year.
 The proceeds go to charities.

 How do you recognize real meischol and is goldbutt the same?

 Best quality plaice can be recognized by a good layer of mucus, beautiful red dots, clear eyes and red gills.
 You can recognize true mayola because the plaice is thicker than in the cold months.
 In the summer months, plaice have 20 to 30 percent more fish meat compared to the winter months.
 In Germany, this phenomenon is known as Maischolle.
 Goldbutt is another name for plaice in general.